South Fremantle Football Club: Club guernsey & colours

 South Fremantle's Guernsey (shown right) used for all WAFL matches is all white with a red V in the centre of the guernsey.
 During the 1990s they also introduced the reverse of the traditional guernsey with a white V on a red jumper.
 The South Fremantle colours of red & white stem from the first Fremantle based team who wore red and white in the mid-1880s.

 Supporters

 South hold three notable WAFL Grand Final attendance records, 1979 v East Fremantle, 52,781, the highest ever attendance at a WAFL Grand Final, 1975 v West Perth, 52,322, the second highest ever Grand Final attendance and 1989 v Claremont, 38,198, the highest ever Grand Final attendance in the post AFL period.

 Club song

-"We're the Bulldogs" is the theme song of the South Fremantle Football Club which is sung to the tune of "With a Little Bit of Luck", played as the league team comes to the field at home and away games, and after a victory.
+"We're the Bulldogs" is the theme song of the South Fremantle Football Club which is sung to the tune of "With a Little Bit of Luck", from the stage musical, My Fair Lady.

+The song is played as the league team comes to the field at home and away games, and after a victory.